 Under the Regulatory Flexibility Act (5 U.S.C.
-601-612), we have considered the impact of this proposed rule on small entities.
+601-612), we have considered the impact of this temporary rule on small entities.
 The Coast Guard certifies under 5 U.S.C.
-605(b) that this proposed rule will not have a significant economic impact on a substantial number of small entities.
-The Coast Guard certifies under 5 U.S.C.
 605(b) that this rule will not have a significant economic impact on a substantial number of small entities.
-This rule will affect the following entities, some of which might be small entities: The owners or operators of vessels intending to transit or anchor in a portion of Green Bay on July 4, 2013.
+This rule will affect the following entities, some of which might be small entities: The owners or operators of vessels intending to transit or anchor in the portion of Lake Michigan near Milwaukee, Wisconsin and Chicago, Illinois affected by the enforcement of the 500 yard security zone.

-This safety zone will not have a significant economic impact on a substantial number of small entities for the reasons discussed in the Regulatory Planning and Review section.
+This security zone will not have a significant economic impact on a substantial number of small entities for the reasons cited in the Regulatory Planning and Review section.

-Additionally, before enforcement of the zone, we will issue a local Broadcast Notice to Mariners so vessel owners and operators can plan accordingly.
+Additionally, before the enforcement of the zone, we would issue local Broadcast Notice to Mariners so vessel owners and operators can plan accordingly.